 Back in 2017, AFTVnews discovered a promotional image for the two unannounced, cube-shaped Fire TV models.
 According to the leak, Amazon planned to offer a Fire TV cube that had a built-in Echo smart speaker.
 Recently, a user stumbled upon a diagram of that Fire TV Cube in a manual for his Amazon Ethernet adapter, so Amazon responded by acknowledging the existence of a new Fire TV model.

 While the Fire TV stick won’t be replaced anytime soon, AFTVnews is betting that the Fire TV cube will become the new mid-tier option.
 However, Amazon hasn’t confirmed these rumors and the product page has a simple, but ambiguous, statement: “Details coming soon”.

 — AFTVnews (@AFTVnews) September 11, 2017

 “We know from the aforementioned leaked benchmark that this new Fire TV model has a 1.5 GHz quad-core CPU and Mali-450 MP GPU.
 It also has 2 GB of RAM and likely has the same 8 GB of internal storage that all past and present Fire TV models have had.
 Those specs make it slightly more powerful than the current 2nd-gen Fire TV Stick, but still notably less powerful than the current 2nd-gen Fire TV,” read the AFTnews report.

 According to the publication, the new Fire TV Cube will be officially presented this month and hit the shelves sometime in May.
-As for the price, expect to pay more than $100 for the bigger model, since it incorporates the functionality of a $50 Echo Dot.
+As for the price, it is expected to cost more than $100 for the larger model since it incorporates the functionality of a $50 Echo Dot.